ArcovanBreda/CEConvDL2/blogpost.md

 Similarly, the ever-so-slight decrease in performance on the top-end of the CE-ResNet-18 model without jitter compared to its baseline can be explained by this trade-off.
 In our test, we try to keep the amount of parameters equal between the baseline models and the hue shift equivariant models, at around 11.2M parameters.
 Herefore, we must reduce the width of the CE-ResNet-18 model as making the model equivariant comes at the cost of an increased amount of parameters.
 Consequently, the CE-ResNet-18 model is less expressive than its baseline counterparts explaining the slight decrease in peak performance when the hue is not shifted at test time (0° hue shift).

 Verkorte versie-->
-Figure 6 shows clear peaks at the 0°, 120°, and 240° (-120°) hue rotation angles for the CE-ResNet-18 network, effectively exploiting its hue shift equivariance.
+Figure 7 shows clear peaks at the 0°, 120°, and 240° (-120°) hue rotation angles for the CE-ResNet-18 network, effectively exploiting its hue shift equivariance.
 However, this equivariance is limited due to the 3 discrete rotations, such that jitter is necessary to achieve better, more robust performances.
 As seen in [number of rotations](#number-of-rotations) an increase in rotations can negate the difference, but does suffer from a parameter increase.
 Alternatively, a severe decrease in network width can be implemented to keep the number of parameters equal.
 For our experiment, we have opted to decrease the network width such that the parameters are approximately 11.2M for both models, resulting in a less expressive CE-ResNet-18 model compared to the baseline.
 Thus, the ever-so-slight decrease in peak performance where the hue is not shifted (0°) can be explained by the trade-off mentioned above.

 ##### Saturation Equivariance
 **Shifting the Kernel -** This experiment largely follows the setup from the hue equivariant network in HSV space.
 However, 5 saturation shifts are applied on the kernel and 50 saturation shifts were applied to the test dataset in order to measure performance.
 Finally, jitter in this case implies saturation jitter, which was applied during training.
-In Appendix [Ablation Study Saturation Equivariance](#c-ablation-study-saturation-equivariance), further details can be found on how the number of kernel shifts and degree of jitter was determined.
+In Appendix [Ablation Study Saturation Equivariance](#b-ablation-study-saturation-equivariance), further details can be found on how the number of kernel shifts and degree of jitter was determined.
 <div align="center">
   <img src="blogpost_imgs/Sat_HSV_Fig9_satshiftKernel.jpg" alt="Results of HSV space saturation equivariance, when lifting operation is performed by naively saturation shifting the kernel" width="600px">

-  *Figure 7: Accuracy over test-time saturation shift for saturation equivariant networks trained using input images in HSV color space format.
+  *Figure 8: Accuracy over test-time saturation shift for saturation equivariant networks trained using input images in HSV color space format.
 Resnet-18 indicates a baseline model, CE indicates Color (saturation) Equivariant networks, and jitter indicates training time saturation augmentation, which was set to be in [0, 20].
 The CE-Resnet-18 models are trained for 5 saturation shifts of -1, -0.5, 0, 0.5 and 1. ([source](CEConv/plot_saturation.py))*
 </div>

 In the above figure, we find that the equivariant model outperforms the baseline when no shift occurs.
 However, as the saturation shifts become extreme, the baseline model achieves a higher test accuracy.
 Another trend is that these models obtain a higher test accuracy for positive saturation shifts than for negative ones, which could be due to the fact that the latter result in information loss as the images gradually become black and white.
 Once jitter is added, the opposite occurs.
 Perhaps due to this data augmentation the model was able to approximate what these images look like in grayscale.
 We also find that jitter helped the models to become more robust to shifts, where the equivariant one outperforms both baselines except near the ends of the saturation spectrum.